vinimyls/Electronic_Lock/README.md

-#  :lock: Electronic lock with tft diplay :unlock:
+#  :lock: Electronic Lock With TFT Nextion Diplay :unlock:

 ## :clipboard: Description
 ### What is it?